 For a good summary of things you can do to ensure your site is accessible, visit the Tennessee.gov Accessibility Guidelines site or the web Accessibility Initiative's Quick Tips to Make Accessible Web Sites.

 The University of Memphis has partnered with SiteImprove to ensure our website meets current standards.
 For more information and to create your SiteImprove account, submit a ticket via umhelpdesk.memphis.edu.

 Web Content Security

 Web pages containing or collecting sensitive or confidential information must be hosted on a secure web server (https).
 The content of web pages viewed on normal, unsecured web server URLs (http) transmit information in clear text and could be intercepted and read by an intermediate party.
 Examples of University information that must use secure, encrypted web URLs include student IDs, passwords, and credit card information.

 If it comes to the University's attention that a web page violates University policy (see policies in resources section), then the page's webmaster or author will be notified and asked to remedy the problem.
-If the problem is not remedied, the University will sever the link between the problem page and the UofM main pages.
+If the problem is not remedied, the University will attempt to remedy the problem on their own.
+If the problem persists, the University will sever the link between the problem page and the UofM main pages.
 In some instances, this may entail severing the complete unit link.

 - TBR 1-08-00-00: Use of Technology Resources